Koshmane/introtojs/readme.md

-Javascript rund outside the browser with Node.js
+Javascript runs outside the browser with Node.js

 Name five things JavaScript can do.